Understanding Clinical Indicators for Optimal Hormone Balance

 What You Can Do

-2. Learn as much as you can about the truth about estrogen.
-This will not be easy due to the lack of clinical data — but there is still some great information that sheds light on how important it is that every woman at every age has enough of it.
+- Learn as much as you can about the truth about estrogen.
+This will not be easy due to the lack of clinical data — but there is still some great information that sheds light on how important it is that every woman of any age has enough of it.
 Understanding estrogen is the first step in getting hormones balanced and maintaining that balance.

-3. If you are tired of trying to figure out how to balance hormones on your own, I can hold your hand through the process and make your life better.
+- If you are tired of trying to figure out how to balance hormones on your own, I can hold your hand through the process and make your life better.
 Consider participating in my Balance Your Hormones Program.
-I designed it, especially for perimenopausal and menopausal women like you.
+I designed it especially for perimenopausal and menopausal women like you.

-Estrogen works in real time.
-If ii is deficient, you will feel poorly.
+Estrogen works in real time — If it is deficient, you will feel poorly.
 If you have enough of it, you will feel good.

 Reference: